emptymonkey/revsh/README.md

 	cd revsh
 	make

-## Updates / Feature Additions ##

-* Added support for UTF-8.
-* Added support for a ~/.revsh/rc file.
-(Executes commands from the local file on the remote machine upon login.)

 ## A Quick Note on Ethics ##

 I write and release these tools with the intention of educating the larger [IT](http://en.wikipedia.org/wiki/Information_technology) community and empowering legitimate pentesters.
 If I can write these tools in my spare time, then rest assured that the dedicated malicious actors have already developed versions of their own.